Sign of the Times (Petula Clark song)

 "Sign of the Times", also known as "A Sign of the Times", is a song performed by Petula Clark, featured on her album My Love and released as a single in March 1966.
 It was the follow-up to her #1 US hit "My Love," the title track from the aforementioned album, and it continued her association with writer/producer Tony Hatch and songwriter Jackie Trent.
-However, "Sign of the Times" had a more percussive sound than had been evident on Clark's previous singles, or than would become evident on her later ones.
+However, "Sign of the Times" had a more percussive sound than had been evident in Clark's previous singles, or that become evident in her later ones.

-Clark discussed the song with Carl Wiser for Songfacts.com in 2013.
-"I loved it.
-It had a slightly different feel.
-'A Sign of the Times,' I suppose you might expect some big political statement or something, but it was just a straight-ahead love song.
-I think Tony rather liked finding titles that made you think, like 'Don't Sleep in the Subway.'
-People would think, is it about drugs?
-Is it about this?
-And these were just straightforward songs.
-I like 'Sign of the Times.'
-I think it's a good song."

 Single and chart performance

 The song was recorded at the Pye Studios in Marble Arch in a session which featured guitarist Big Jim Sullivan and the Breakaways vocal group.

-Clark introduced "A Sign of the Times" on The Ed Sullivan Show broadcast of 27 February 1966.
-The single would debut on the Billboard Hot 100 dated 26 March 1966 and reached its peak of #11 that 23 April.
+Clark introduced "A Sign of the Times" on The Ed Sullivan Show broadcast on 27 February 1966.
+The single would debut on the Billboard Hot 100 dated 26 March 1966 and reached its peak of #11 on 23 April.
 It peaked at #2 on Billboards "Easy Listening" survey.

 Beginning with her American breakout, "Downtown," Clark's singles had all had higher chart peaks in the US than in the UK.
 (The 1966 #23 UK hit "You're the One" was not released in the US.)
 "A Sign of the Times" became the most extreme example of this discrepancy by spending only one week – that of 27 April 1966 – in the UK Top 50 at #49.
 Although this trend was reversed with Clark's next single: "I Couldn't Live Without Your Love" (UK #6/US #9), Clark's last two 1966 single releases: "Who Am I?"
 (US #21) and "Colour My World" (US #16) both failed to rank in the UK Top 50.

 "A Sign of the Times" was a hit in Australia (#11) and South Africa (#2).